Posted by on December 04, 2017

-Ghee, which originated in India, can be used as a substitute for fat in almost every way.
-Too much fat can be dangerous, and ghee is no exception, however ghee contains essential nutrients that other fats don’t have.
-Eating ghee in moderation can help balance cholesterol levels, protect from chronic disease, improve eye health and can even prevent certain types of cancer.
+Ghee, which originated in India, can be used as a substitute for fat & butter in almost every way.
+Too much fat, especially trans fats, can be dangerous which can lead to heart disease, and ghee is no exception.
+However, ghee contains essential nutrients that other fats don’t have.
+Eating it in moderation can help balance cholesterol levels, protect from chronic disease, improve eye health and can even prevent certain types of cancer.

 You can use ghee as a cooking fat for sautéing or a replacement for cooking oil.
 You can also put a teaspoon in your morning coffee, melt and drizzle on homemade popcorn or swap it for butter on toast!